amyh94/hello-world/README.md

 about me

-My name is Amy Hall
+My name is Amy Hall.
 I am looking to learn something new!